 Having a clear North Star is essential for inspiring and aligning the team towards a common goal.

 So, how do you communicate your vision effectively?
 Well, it starts with being clear and concise.
-You want to be able to articulate your mission in a way that’s easy to understand and remember.
+You want to articulate your mission in a way that’s easy to understand and remember.
 Think of it like an elevator pitch: if you can’t explain what your company does in 30 seconds or less, you need to simplify your message.

 You also want to ensure everyone on your team understands how their work contributes to the larger company goals.
 Every employee should know exactly how their day-to-day tasks are helping to move the needle and bring your vision to life.

 And finally, you want to ensure you communicate your vision consistently across all channels, from your website and social media to your investor pitches and customer interactions.
-The more consistently you reinforce your message, the more likely people will remember it and rally behind it.
+The more consistently you reinforce your message, the more likely people will remember and rally behind it.

 Essential Tools and Accounts for Startups